-8. Implementation and Review
+7. Implementation and Review

-8.1 Assuming referendum approval the plan will then be "made" by Milton Keynes Council and used when determining planning applications in the plan area.
+- 7.1 The Plan was "made" by Milton Keynes Council on 16 July 2014 and will be used when determining planning applications in the plan area.
 Similarly the Woburn Sands Town Council will look to apply all the Policies (including the italicised policies) in its decision making.
 Applicants will be expected to demonstrate in their applications how they conform to the Policies.
-The adjacent parish councils will be encouraged to have regard to the Policies when they are consulted on proposals affecting Woburn Sands.

-8.2 This Plan covers the period up to 2026 which coincides with the term of the Core Strategy.
+The adjacent parish councils will be encouraged to have regard to the Policies when they are consulted on proposals affecting Woburn Sands. - 7.2 This Plan covers the period up to 2026 which coincides with the term of the Core Strategy.
 However it is recognised that MKC will be reviewing the Core Strategy through the PlanMK process in the next few years and in order to avoid the Neighbourhood Plan being superceded by PlanMK the Neighbourhood Plan will be reviewed within five years from the date when it is made, and the review procedure will follow the neighbourhood planning regulations at that time.